 Intermittent Fasting for Weight Loss Results

-Sharing my intermittent fasting for weight loss results gives you an idea of what to expect and helps you develop your intermittent fasting for weight loss timeline to optimize your success.
+Sharing my intermittent fasting for weight loss results gives you an idea of what to expect.
+It helps you develop your intermittent fasting for weight loss timeline to optimize your success.

 Intermittent Fasting Results 1 month

 After one month, I hadn’t lost any weight but had lost much of my belly fat.
-At this point, I had done one modified fast and had been experimenting a little bit with the 5:2 Intermittent Fasting Method as well as the Eat Stop Eat Method.
+At this point, I had done one modified fast and had been experimenting with the 5:2 Intermittent Fasting Method and the Eat Stop Eat Method.

 I received comments about losing weight because I looked like I had lost weight.